jkomoros/prompt-garden/README.md

 Copy `environment.SAMPLE.json` to `environment.SECRET.json` and update the `openai_api_key` to be your key.

-Run the command `npm run serve` in a separate terminal to build.
+Run the command `npm run build`.

-Install the package `npm install -g .`
+Install the package `npm install -g .` .
+This makes it available as `garden` instead of `node tools/garden/main.js`.

 Run `garden`.
 You can pick a non-default seed to grow by running `garden --seed SEED_ID`